|Posted on January 11, 2017 at 11:25 AM|

 Several Megabyte sailors have expressed concern that they can no longer replace their Mark I sail.
 Since many of you are sailing with the original sail that is ten years old or older, we understand.

 Zim Sailing has sold out of their inventory.
 Evolution Sails, the Mark I sailmaker, was not making the sail anymore and are also sold out.
-However, after a conversation the sailmaker, they are willing to make a batch of at least ten new sails for the class.
-The price will be $640 for a new sail, battens and a roll cover.
-Sail numbers and shipping will be an additional cost.
+However, after a conversation the sailmaker, i orderd a batch of new MK1 sails for the class.
+I have a few left and will sell these at a blowout price of $600 for a new sail, battens and a roll cover plus $75 for shipping wihin the 48 states.
+Sail numbers can be ordered through Zim Sailing at an additional cost.

 Contact our class president Jim Crabtree to place your order... [email protected]